harry-955/BSCS-4_Java-DSA/README.md

 - `To Run` : java -cp .. packageName.ClassName  => This will run specific class file (should have main method)
 - `Example` : To Run MenuLL from linkedList package use ->  java -cp .. linkedList.menuLL

 Skip it if you are using any other IDE.
-Source files are in src folder, you can simply go there and explore Welcome to the VS Code Java world.
+Source files are in src folder, you can simply go there and explore.
+<br> Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure